 Tall Trees and Palms

 A 12- to 17-degree beam sends focused light upward through tall branches.
-A narrow uplighting beam angle helps emphasize height without spilling across the surrounding landscape.
+Learning the best way to illuminate trees with these narrow upright angles helps emphasize height without spilling light across the surrounding landscape.

 Home Facades and Walls